 To use it, select Programs \rightarrow Putty \rightarrow Pageant.
-Pageant will start as an icon in your taskbar: 🔯

-Double-click the icon to open the console.
-Then use the Add Key button to select the Private key file on your system.
+Use the Add Key button to select the Private key file on your system.
 You will be asked to enter the passphrase.
-Note: The Pageant icon can be found in the windows toolbar.
-Click on it for the add key menu.

 Once you have done this, Pageant will be used to forward the keys to any system you have access to, and on which you have added the public key in the \$HOME/.ssh/authorized_keys file.